Melona: Description

+History

+Melona was first introduced as a cantaloupe-flavoured ice cream in 1992.
+During the development of Melona in 1991, Binggrae went to Southeast Asia for market research and became aware of honeydew melons.
+At the time, melon was such a rare fruit in Korea that Binggrae decided it would be a new and unique flavour and began product development.
+However, because melons were so unfamiliar to Korean consumers, the 'melon flavour' was bound to feel strange to them.

+Market

-Melona was introduced in 1992.
-In the first year, it made 21 billion won (approximately 18 million USD) in sales.
+In the first year after introduction, it made 21 billion won (approximately 18 million USD) in sales.
 Melona is generally sold in convenience stores in South Korea.
 According to data from Family Mart, Melona was its eighth most popular product sold in 2007.

-It can also be found in increasing numbers of stores around the world, including in the United States, Canada, Australia, Brazil, Singapore, Malaysia, Paraguay, Philippines, China, Argentina, Chile, Czech Republic, Germany, The Netherlands, Sweden, Indonesia, Vietnam, Ireland, United Kingdom and New Zealand, usually in Asian markets or Korean retail outlets, but also in major retailers like Costco.
+It can also be found in increasing numbers of stores around the world, including in Argentina, Australia, Brazil, Canada, Chile, China, Czech Republic, Germany, Indonesia, Ireland, Malaysia, the Netherlands, New Zealand, Paraguay, Philippines, Singapore, Sweden, United Kingdom, United States, and Vietnam.

+Each 80 ml (2.7 fl oz) bar contains 130 kcal of energy as of 2009.